Met department warns of strong winds, high seas in Qatar

 PHOTO

-DOHA: The Department of Meteorology has warned of strong winds expected during the day on the coast, and strong winds and high waves at sea from the afternoon.
-It expected the weather on the coast until 6pm today to be hot to very hot during the day with light dust to dusty conditions on some coastal areas at times with some clouds, and at sea accompanied by some clouds at times.
+DOHA: The Department of Meteorology has warned of expected strong winds with low horizontal visibility on the coast, and strong winds and high waves offshore.
+It expected the weather on the coast to be hot to very hot during the day with light to moderate dust on some coastal areas, and offshore accompanied by light dust at times.

-Winds on the coast will be northwesterly at a speed ranging between 10 and 20 knots, with gusts reaching 30 knots in some areas during the day, decreasing to between 5 and 15 knots at night.

-At sea, they will be mostly northwesterly at a speed ranging between 8 and 18 knots, with gusts reaching 25 knots at noon.
+Winds on the coast will be northwesterly at a speed of 12 to 22 knots, with gusts reaching 32 knots in some areas during the day.
+At sea, they will be northwesterly at a speed of 15 to 25 knots, with gusts reaching 35 knots at times in some areas.

-Horizontal visibility on the coast ranges between 4 and 8 kilometres, and at sea between 4 and 9 kilometres.
+Horizontal visibility on the coast ranges between 4 and 9 kilometers, dropping to 2 kilometers or less in some areas.
+Offshore, it ranges between 4 and 8 kilometers.

 © Copyright Qatar Tribune.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).